Jkenyut/nvx-go-middleware/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+apache 2.0 License - see LICENSE file for details.

 ## 🔗 Dependencies